uhuruhashimoto/project-music-queue/DESIGN.md

 will be added as needed in the implementation of the application protocol.

+Flags (used by both client/tracker/miners):
+    new -- Used to signify the sending of client data [Used by clients] update -- Used to signify that the sender would like an update of the peers' blockchains [Used by everyone] blockchain -- Send the blockchain [Used by miners] block -- Send a block [Used by miners] entry -- Send a singular entry [Used by clients]

 ## The Protocol (Blockchain-Level)
 Json (or something similar) will be the primary serialization and deserialization tool used to transmit the blockchain over